 Terpenes and hemp oil

-The aromatic strength of marijuana is one of the definable characteristics that makes it different from hemp.
-The smell and taste of hemp is not considered to be as strong as that of marijuana, but this doesn’t mean that it does not contain terpenes.
+The aromatic strength of cannabis is one of the definable characteristics that makes it different from hemp.
+The smell and taste of hemp is not considered to be as strong as that of weed, but this doesn’t mean that it does not contain terpenes.
 The hemp plant is the home of 120 different terpene compounds that have anti-viral, anti-inflammatory and anti-bacterial features.

 Different terpenes and their effects